Kinetiq: Building a global education platform from scratch

 Feedback: "The whiteboard and code editor work better than Zoom or Google Meet.
 Zero lag, zero conflicts.
 Game changer for pair programming." - Alex T., React Tutor

-Every technology decision in Kinetiq was considered in terms of performance, developer experience, and long-term maintainability.
-We leveraged microservices architecture running on Azure Kubernetes.
-Here's the complete stack with reasoning:
+Every technology choice in Kinetiq was weighed against performance, developer experience, and long-term maintainability.
+We went with microservices architecture running on Azure Kubernetes.
+Here is the full stack and the reasoning behind each choice:

 Frontend Stack